MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     SIGGRAPH 2015 poster

 Cryptomatte is a mapping of your scene object collection to each pixel of the rendered image.
-Which allow operation such as "create a mask for every object whose name starts with a `Background` prefix".
+Each object receive a unique ID, which is then set on all the pixel the object is visible.
+This allows very human-friendly operation such as "create a mask for every object whose name starts with a `Background` prefix".
+Keep in mind those operations relies on the proper definition of a *manifest*.
+Because we can only store numbers in pixel values, the manifest take care of mapping the pixel value to a string of text.

 <figure>
     <video controls width="100%">